 How can I purchase tickets?

 All tickets are available online, and will be provided as e-Tickets only (we do not charge a delivery or administration fee).
-Tickets may be purchased up to two hours in advance of a show’s start time.
-We will not be operating an in-person Box Office at the theatre during this time, so all tickets must be purchased in advance.
-If you are unable to purchase tickets online or are unable to receive your tickets as an email attachment, please call our Box Office phone number on 020 8741 6850.
+Tickets may be purchased up to two hours in advance of a show start time.
+If you are unable to purchase tickets online, please call our Box Office phone number on 020 8741 6850.

 What seats are available?